erinam01/project-work/README.md

 python -m src.test
 ```

 This executes multiple configurations and compares the proposed methods with the baseline solution.
 To see the run time needed for each type of configuration, a `time_needed.csv` was provided to allow for estimation; this includes only the problem solution time and not the time for the Problem instance creation.
+All instances solve in under 10 minutes.
+Specifically:
 - **Small instances** (N < 100): All configurations are solved in under one second.
 - **Large instances** (N = 100): The majority solve in under two minutes.
-However, outliers exist: eight configurations exceed two minutes, and two exceed five minutes.
+However, outliers exist: four configurations exceed five minutes time (see Report for more details).
 # Output
 Finally, the system generates multiple CSV files that allow a detailed comparison of the performance of the different methods and clearly highlight the improvements achieved over the baseline solution.